cmhe/meta-readonly-rootfs-overlay/README.md

 ```

 This cmd line start `/sbin/init` with the `/dev/sda1` partition as the read-only
-rootfs and the `/dev/sda2` partition as the read-write persistend state.
+rootfs and the `/dev/sda2` partition as the read-write persistent state.

 ```
 root=/dev/sda1 rootrw=/dev/sda2 init=/bin/sh